 A Sheldon Traveling Fellowship from Harvard allowed a postdoctoral year at Frankfurt-am-Main and Oxford, following which he took up his first teaching appointment, at Bryn Mawr College, where he served as assistant and associate professor from 1925 to 1930.
-An appointment as assistant professor at Harvard took him to Cambridge in 1930 where he spent most of his professional life, becoming full professor in 1937, Sheldon Emery Professor in 1937, and professor at Smith College.
+An appointment as assistant professor at Harvard took him to Cambridge in 1930 where he spent most of his professional life, becoming full professor in 1937, Sheldon Emery Professor in 1937, and professor emeritus in 1968.
+In 1968 he served as Neilson Professor at Smith College.